 Milk: The milk is added to the flour to create a paste.
 This combination gives the creamed corn that thick viscosity.
 You will need ½ cup milk.

-Flour: You will need 3 tablespoons of flour to be the thickening component in the paste.
+Flour: You will need 3 tablespoons of all purpose flour to be the thickening component in the paste.

 Thyme: Fresh thyme adds an herby component to a rich side dish.